 Can medical conditions cause psychosis?

-Some medical conditions have been known to cause psychosis.
+Some medical conditions have been known to cause psychosis, although this is rare.
 These include:

 - HIV and AIDS